Laurentiuq/ProiectMDS/README.md

 12. As a user, I want to be able to view my total score
 13. As a user of the quiz phone app, I want to be able to edit my profile information so that I can ensure that my personal details are accurate and up-to-date
 14. As a user, I want to be able to see my quiz history, scores, and answers
-15. As an admin, I want to have acces to all the actions on a quizz.
+15. As an admin, I want to have acces to all the actions on a quiz.

-###2.Backlog
+### 2.Backlog
-In order to keep track of our progress and monitor our backlog we usered Jira [here](https://mdsproiect.atlassian.net/jira/software/projects/PRC/boards/2/backlog).
+In order to keep track of our progress and monitor our backlog we used Jira 👉🏼 [here](https://mdsproiect.atlassian.net/jira/software/projects/PRC/boards/2/backlog).
   TRE SA INSEREZ POZE DREPT DOVADA!!!!!

+### 3.Starting features
+- Login / Register
+- See profile info (profile picture, number of points accumulated from quizzes, display name, email address, description)
+- Edit profile info (profile picture, display name, description)
+- Join a quiz
+- See quiz history and progress
+- See leaderboard
+- Create quiz
+- Add title, description, picture, questions and timer to quiz
+- Add answers, score and picture to questions
+- Edit quiz
+- Delete quiz

+### 4.How the app works and what it does
+When you open up the app you will see the welcome screen where you can either login or register.
+After login you will be redirected to the home screen where you can do the following: join a quiz, create quiz, view your quiz board or logout.
+From the home screen you can access your profile, the leaderboard and settings.
+Your profile will have your profile picture (editable), the number of points won from quizes, a display name (editable), your email address and a short description (editable).
+The leaderboard will show the users with the most number of points.
+When you want to join a quiz you will be redirected to JoinQuiz screen, where you can find all quizes available.
+When you choose to create a new quiz you will be redirected to CreateQuiz screen where you will be prompted to add a title, short description (optional), picture (optional), as many questions as you want (at least one, they cand also be multiple choice) and a timer (you can leave it turned off).
+The QuizBoard screen has two sections.
+One where you can see all info about the quizzes you created and one where you can see your quiz history and check your asnwers and your score.
+The settings menu allows you to update your account details, change login details and edit your own quizzes.
+The logout button will take you back to the welcome screen.